Updated May 2023

 - Notebook: Right in the Rain spiral bound is the way to go.

-- Personal Locator Beacon: I carry an inReach Mini 2 for an emergency connection to the outside world.
+- Personal Locator Beacon: I carry an inReach Mini 2 for an emergency connection to the outside world, including access to weather forecasts and $100,000 of rescue insurance.
 I suggest that at least one person in your party should have one of these devices if padding in a remote area.

 - Toiletries

-- Smartphone: Handy off-line apps include Clock (alarm clock), Backcountry Navigator (topo maps), Avenza Maps (specialty maps), PeakFinder (mountain identification), Merlin (bird identification), The Photographer’s Ephemeris (sun/moon positioning) and of course Music and the Camera.
+- Smartphone: Handy off-line apps include Clock (alarm clock), Caltopo (topo maps), Backcountry Navigator (topo maps), Avenza Maps (specialty maps), PeakFinder (mountain identification and point sunrise/sunset times even in the bottom of a canyon), Merlin (bird identification), The Photographer’s Ephemeris (sun/moon positioning) and of course Music and the Camera.

 - Battery Bank and Charging Cables: I use Anker 10,000 mAh Powercore II battery banks.

-- Solar Charging System: May only be necessary on trips of 2 or more weeks in length.
+- Solar Charging System: May only be necessary on trips of 2+ weeks.
 I have a whole separate article and downloadable calculator on how to size a portable solar charging system here.

-- Poo Bags: Many rivers require paddlers to carry out all of their human waste.
-The Cleanwaste Go Anywhere bags work well.
-But the included TP and hand sanitizer is a joke.
-Carry your own bottle of hand sanitizer.
+- Poo Bags: Many river management agencies require paddlers to carry out all of their human waste.
+The Cleanwaste Go Anywhere bags work well, but the included TP and hand sanitizer is jokingly small.
+A more affordable solution is to carry these bags from Trail Essentials along with these gelling powder packs from Godora.
+Carry your own small bottle of hand sanitizer.
 As a guy, I carry 1 roll of TP per week, plus 1 extra roll (women may need more).
 Vacuum pack extra rolls to minimize bulk.
-Put all of this stuff in a dedicated dry bag separate from everything else.
+Put all of this stuff in a dedicated dry bag (or other mandated container) separate from everything else.

 - First-Aid Kit: Everyone should carry a small first-aid kit sealed in a Ziploc freezer bag.
 I suggest the group also carry a more extensive kit, depending on how remote the trip is.
 And at least some in the party should be trained in Wilderness First Aid.